History of AT&T: 1991–2004: Spinoffs and change in services

 Armstrong's most prominent strategy was buying significant cable television assets.
 After acquiring John Malone's TCI and Media One (gaining through the latter a 25% share of Time Warner Cable), AT&T was the largest provider of cable television in the world.
 It intended to use these assets to bridge the so-called "last mile" and break the Regional Bell Companies' access-monopoly of the consumer household for data and telephony services, but the wager was costly, substantially increasing the company's debt.
-AT&T acquired TCI in a $48 billion all-stock transaction including the assumption of $16 billion of debt.
-AT&T acquired MediaOne for $54 billion in cash and stock, after a bidding war with Comcast.
+AT&T acquired TCI in a $48 billion all-stock transaction including the assumption of $16 billion of debt. for $54 billion in cash and stock, after a bidding war with Comcast.

 In 1998, the company took over Teleport Communications Group, a company founded in 1985 to compete with New York Telephone Company using fiber optics.
 That same year, AT&T announced a US$1 billion alliance with BT to offer global voice over IP (VoIP) services, called Concert, sparking rumors of a potential merger.
 But the parties fought for control of the project and could not even agree on the alliance's name.
 By mid-2001, customers were being directed to sign contracts with the parent companies, and Concert Communications Services, as the venture was eventually known, was scrapped in October that year.

 In 1999, AT&T acquired the Olivetti & Oracle Research Lab, from Olivetti and Oracle Corporation.
 In 2002, it closed down the research part of the lab.

 Also in 1999, AT&T paid US$5 billion to purchase IBM's Global Network business, which became AT&T Global Network Services, LLC.
 As part of the purchase agreement, IBM granted AT&T a five-year, US$5-billion contract to handle much of IBM's networking needs, and AT&T outsourced some of its application processing and data management work to IBM.
 IBM also committed to billing and installation for AT&T's long-distance customers in a 10-year deal valued at US$4 billion; and assumed management of AT&T's data processing centers.

 With long-distance rates falling and the market for telecommunications services overall weakening, AT&T could not sustain the debt it had incurred in these ventures.
 Moreover, the cost of upgrading TCI's equipment to handle two-way communications proved far higher than pre-merger estimates.
 AT&T undertook a major reorganization in October 2000, moving its mobile phone and broadband units into separate companies, to allow each unit to raise capital independently.